Imaging and Image Analysis

 We also utilize the PAW Pipeline developed here at OHSU by Phil Wilmarth.
 PAW gives superior sensitivity and quantitative options.
 This is especially true for complex mixtures of protein and larger datasets.
 It also allows us to tailor the statistical analysis to meet the needs of the client, and has the ability to produce more accurate lists of peptides containing post-translational modifications.

-For MRM analysis on the QTRAP 4000 we utilize Skyline developed by the MacCoss Lab at the University of Washington.
+For targeted peptide analysis we utilize Skyline software developed by Brendan MacLean in the MacCoss Lab at the University of Washington.
 Skyline gives us the ability to develop and refine methods for SRM/MRM analysis and quantify the resulting data.

-We've recently acquired Byonic from Protein Metrics.
+We also use Byonic from Protein Metrics.
 This software has an unrestricted PTM search option, which allows the identification of unknown post-translational modifications and glycoslyation sites.
-We've also acquired MaxQuant, a search engine designed for high mass accuracy datasets, in anticipation of the arrival of our new Orbitrap mass spectrometer.
+Additional supported software includes MaxQuant, which is used to process SILAC results from the Orbitrap Fusion, and Proteome Discoverer which can process data from Multi-Notch TMT analyses.

 The Proteomics Shared Resource also has a wide variety of other instrumentation as well.
 Notable pieces include a Biotek Epoch Microplate Spectrophotometer which is mainly used for protein assays, a Surveyor HPLC for chromatographic separations, a Jouan BR4i centrifuge, and two vacuum concentrators.